abreits/rxjs-supersets/projects/rxjs-supersets/src/delta-set/README.md

 The `DeltaSet` is a subclass of the [`DeltaMap`](../delta-set/README.md) class.

-The `DeltaSet` contains items that implement the `IdObject` interface.
-Its `id` property uniquely defines the item for the `DeltaSet`.
+The `DeltaSet` contains entries that implement the `IdObject` interface.
+Its `id` property uniquely defines the entry for the `DeltaSet`.
 The id type defaults to string, but can be overriden by defining the IdType (`new DeltaSet<IdObjectType, IdType>()`).

 ## Table of contents <!-- omit in toc -->